Wildlander-mod/wildlander-mod.github.io/6-MechanicsAnaylsis/Advanced-Combat-Mechanics.md

 * noise, it makes sneaking harder (but not impossible)

 High mass pros :
-* better resistance to stagger and knockback effect
+* better resistance to stagger and knock back effect
-* better chance to trigger stagger and knockback effect on enemies.
-Bullrushing mechanics is your friend.
+* better chance to trigger stagger and knock back effect on enemies.
+Charge mechanics are your friend.
 * high level of AR ('cause you are wearing heavier armor)